 - if you are enrolled in a continuing course in Semester 1 there is no need to re-apply mid-year as your place will carry through to Semester 2

 - if you have a place during Semester 2 in a course that is continued as part of the following year’s Semester 1 Program you always need to renew membership and re-apply; a place may be reserved for you, though this will lapse if you are not re-enrolled by the formal Semester 1 closing date

-These practices intend fairness to all members irrespective of enrolment method (online, enrolment-by-email, post), and to our volunteers who manage applications and the formation of classes.
+These practices intend fairness to all members irrespective of enrolment method (online, post), and to our volunteers who manage applications and the formation of classes.
 Important dates are notified in the Program.

 What if I cannot attend a course?

 As a courtesy to the Course Leader, please notify your Course Clerk if you are unable to attend a course at any time.
 If you do not know who your Course Clerk is, please email Course Clerk Liaison for the Course Clerk’s contact details.

 How do I withdraw from a course?